permutationlock/ztrait/doc/patterns.md

 # Patterns for Zig generics

-I love type systems and generic programming, almost certainly to the detriment of my productivity.
-I also love the Zig programming language, which has an interesting approach to generics.

-I tend to agree with the opinion that generics should generally be avoided.
-Nevertheless, I have spent a decent chunk of type exploring Zig's generics and I made a stab at implementing
-[my own version of Rust-style traits][1].
-The rest of this article will assume that you have at least skimmed the readme of that project.
+This article assumes that you have at least skimmed the readme of my [Zig type trait library][1].

 ## An example situation

-Suppose that we are a librar writer who has created a `Server` struct to manage a collection of TCP connections.
+Suppose that we are a library writer who has created a `Server` struct to manage a collection of TCP connections.
 We would like `Server` to exposes a `poll` function that will poll for events on the server's internal collection of connnected sockets.